Treatment of Melanoma

 Melanoma Treatment

-Your doctor may use just one of these treatments, or you may get more than one.
-In some cases, your doctor may suggest observation.
+Your doctor may use just one of these treatments, or you may need more than one.
+In some cases, your doctor may suggest a watch and wait approach.

-If surgery plus other type(s) of treatment are used, your doctor may use words that describe their order.1
+If surgery plus other type(s) of treatment are used, your doctor may use words that describe when they are given.1

 Early-Stage Melanoma: Stages 0 to 2